 This type of fern will do great in a variety of vivarium types.
-When deciding if rather or not to use floating fern in a particular type of enclosure, Be sure to go with setups that have some sort of water feature.
+When deciding whether to use floating fern in a particular type of enclosure, Be sure to go with setups that have some water feature.
 Here are recommended vivariums Salvinia natans will do well in:

 - Paludariums – Half aquatic/ half terrain-based enclosure.

 - Ripariums – Mostly aquatic-based enclosures with some terrain features present.

 - Aquarium – Fully aquatic-based enclosure with little to no dry terrain.

 A floating fern is a fully aquatic plant.
 Avoid placing this fern above ground where it can’t reach a lucrative water source.
 Furthermore, avoid any attempts to sink this beneath the water as well.
 Salvinia natans is a surface water fern and needs to have its roots fully submerged and its leaves in the open air.

 A floating fern is generally a substrate-less plant.
 There will not be a need to provide a substrate of any type for this fern.
 This is an excellent fern for a hobbyist to add as a final touch or accent to the existing vivarium.
 If water parameters are set correctly and lighting is sufficient, this plant will thrive and grow fast!

 The outdoor environment Salvinia natans is naturally used to being in is a bright sunlight-saturated scene.
 At times this plant can be found in areas where shade is inevitable.
 But for the most part, floating ferns like to be in the direct sun.